Low-Rank Graphon Learning for Networks: Methodology and Theory

 We now present the theoretical results for the estimates \( \hat{p}_{ij} \).

 \begin{theorem} For \( r = 1 \), assume that \(\int_0^1 G_1(u)\,du > 0\).
 Applying Algorithm~\ref{alg:1} to obtain the estimates \(\hat{p}_{ij}\), we have

 \end{theorem}

 The assumption in Theorem~\ref{th:r=1 pij} is mild and does not require the continuity of the function \( G_1 \).
 This flexibility allows our model to accommodate various block structures, including the SBM with a rank-1 connection probability matrix.
 Additionally, the estimated connection probability matrix \(\hat{P} = (\hat{p}_{ij})_{i,j}\) retains the rank-1 structure, consistent with the rank of \( P \).
+The result \(\sup_{i,j} |\hat{p}_{ij} - p_{ij}| = O_p\left(\sqrt{\frac{\log(n)}{n}}\right)\) also implies convergence in the Frobenius norm, specifically: